Turmeric Supplement Benefits: More Than Inflammation Support

 Joint health and pain reduction†

-Turmeric studies often focus on curcumin and how it benefits joint health†.
-Many studies have noticed decreases in chronic inflammation throughout the body as a result of taking curcumin†.
+Turmeric studies often focus on curcumin and its effects on joint health†.
+Many studies have reported reductions in chronic inflammation throughout the body following curcumin administration†.
 By controlling inflammation levels, curcumin helps maintain joint comfort and flexibility during everyday physical activity†.

-Excessive inflammation in the joints can contribute significantly to arthritis pain†.
-Reports show curcumin can be effective at slowing the amount of joint inflammation†.
+Excessive joint inflammation can significantly contribute to arthritis pain†.
+Reports indicate that curcumin can be effective in reducing joint inflammation†.
 Two smaller studies found curcumin to reduce joint swelling and stiffness associated with rheumatoid arthritis†.

 Turmeric’s anti-inflammatory properties make the powerful spice an ideal daily supplement for many people†.
 “I personally take Cooper Complete Turmeric Curcumin Complex Supplement,” says Dr. Rahl.
 “I like to run a lot, which tends to make my joints inflamed†.
 I have found turmeric to really help with that†.”